 Regulations on where and how children should be seated and secured differ between regions.
 Make sure that you know what applies to the region you are in.

 5.5.1.3.1.
 Folding up the integrated child seat

-The integrated child seat is part of the centre rear seat cushion and needs to be folded up before use.
+The integrated child seats are part of the outer rear seat cushions and needs to be folded up before use.